sightstack/SightStack-Research/README.md

 ### Projects

 * **DripKit** — This is a passion project.
-It is a Low-tech, modular, field-deployable water harvesting systems for areas without access to clean water sources.
+It is an open-source, low-tech, modular, field-deployable water harvesting systems for survival in areas without access to clean water sources.
 See PDF for more info.
 Website and kits available soon.
 * **Temporal Compression Model (TCM)** — A scalar-field solution that reconciles time treatment in quantum mechanics and general relativity
 * **Drift Cosmology** — A model of emotional and perceptual drift as field curvature
 * **BoriSight** — A layered emotional visual analysis framework based on microexpression curvature and visual signal weight